Visionatrix/VixFlowsDocs/docs/index.md

 # Visionatrix Documentation

 Welcome to the **Visionatrix** project documentation.
-Here, you will find all the necessary information to get started and understand how the project works.

-## Table of Contents
+Here, you will find all the information to get started and understand how the project works.

 - [Installation](installation.md)
 - [Working Modes](working_modes.md)